 - 10.4.1.
 The athlete with the lowest number of jumps at the height at which the tie occurs shall be awarded the higher place. - 10.4.2.
-If the tie still remains, the athlete with the lowest total of try shall be awarded the higher place.
+If the tie still remains, the athlete with the lowest total of try shall be awarded the higher place. - 10.4.3.

-- 10.4.3.
 If the tie still remains, the athlete who has the higher first fail jump shall be awarded the higher place. - 10.4.4.
 If the tie still remains, the jumpers have an additional jump.
-Each jumper has one attempt.
-The bar is then alternately lowered or raised 2cm by 2 cm until only one jumper succeeds at a given height. - 10.4.5.
+Each jumper has maximum three attempts, but if a jumper succeeds and the other fails at the same attempt, there will be no further attempts and the jumper who succeeded shall be awarded the higher place (Golden Jump).
+The bar is then alternately lowered or raised 2cm by 2 cm until one jumper succeeds at a given height/attempt. - 10.4.5.
 Athletes so tying must jump on each occasion when resolving the tie. - 10.4.6.
 Ties shall be resolved as follows from the 4th place and other places after: - 10.4.7.
 The athlete with the lowest number of jumps at the height at which the tie occurs shall be awarded the higher place. - 10.4.8.
 If the tie still remains, the athlete with the lowest total of try shall be awarded the higher place. - 10.4.9.
 If the tie still remains, the athlete who has the higher first fail jump shall be awarded the higher place - 10.4.10.
 If the tie still remains, the athletes will have the same ranking